praveensonu/Multi-perspective-Stance-Detection/README.md

 # Multi-perspective-Stance-Detection

-This is for the Multi-Perspective Stance Detection paper submitted to RAAIT 24
+The code is for the paper Multi-Perspective Stance Detection submitted to RAAIT 24.